twittaaart/StudentDatabase/README.md

-This is an android app that contains studentdatabse related information.
+This is a simple Android App that contains studentdatabse related information.